-Also, when purchasing a diamond over 1ct it’s important to see the certification of the diamond.
-This is an independent validation of the diamond for which you have paid for to ensure you have the diamond you have paid for.
+Also, when purchasing a diamond over 1ct, it’s important to see the certification of the diamond.
+This is an independent validation of the diamond that verifies and describes the diamond you’re buying.
 The main examining bodies are GIA, HRD, IGI, AGI.

 Diamonds are crystal structures formed over millions of years.
 The standard for grading and understanding a diamonds quality was founded by the GIA and used across the world.
 This allows customers to easily understand a diamonds quality and become fully informed of what they are about to buy.
 A diamonds 4C’s are their Colour, Clarity, Cut, and Carat.
 Continue reading, to find out more about each of the 4C’s.

 Diamond Colour refers to the presence or absence of hue in a diamond.
 A perfectly colourless diamond is pure and valuable.
 The GIA Colour Scale grades Diamonds from D (colourless) to Z (light colour).
 The closer to D, the more valuable the diamond.
 As you move down the scale, the colour becomes more visible, subsequently affecting the price of the diamond.

 Diamond Clarity relates to the presence of inclusions (internal flaws) and blemishes (external flaws) in a diamond.
 Natural formation processes create these characteristics over millions of years.
 GIA has six clarity categories:

 - Flawless (FL) and Internally Flawless (IF): No visible flaws under 10x magnification.

 - Very Very Slightly Included (VVS1/VVS2): Minor flaws difficult to identify under 10x magnification.

 - Very Slightly Included (VS1/VS2): Minor flaws visible under 10x magnification.

 - Slightly Included (SI1/SI2): Noticeable flaws under 10x magnification.